tg-invoke-llm

 Environment Variables

-• TRUSTGRAPH_URL: Default API URL
+TRUSTGRAPH_URL: Default API URLTRUSTGRAPH_TOKEN: Default authentication token

 API Integration